Orbifold black holes: Introduction

 The Eguchi-Hanson space is reduced to the orbifold ${\mathbb C}^2/{\mathbb Z}_2$ in a certain limit.
 In other words, such an orbifold singularity is resolved for the Eguchi-Hanson space.
 This was generalized to the Gibbons-Hawking metric \cite{Gibbons:1979zt,Gibbons:1979xm} on resolved orbifolds ${\mathbb C}^2/{\mathbb Z}_n$ or more generally asymptotically locally Euclidean (ALE) spaces.
 In the context of string theory, D-branes on orbifolds ${\mathbb C}^2/{\mathbb Z}_n$ were studied \cite{Douglas:1996sw}, where oribifold singularities are naturally resolved in D-barne world-volume theories.
 This was generalized to higher dimensional orbifolds ${\mathbb C}^n/\Gamma$ with some discrete groups $\Gamma$ \cite{Douglas:1997de}.
 On the other hand, the Eguchi-Hanson space can be regarded as a Ricci-flat K\"{a}hler manifold as a cotangent bundle or complex line bundle over a sphere $S^2$, which is equivalent to ${\mathbb C}{\rm P}^1$.
 As a higher dimensional generalization, the complex line bundle over ${\mathbb C}{\rm P}^n$ admits a Ricci-flat K\"{a}hler metric \cite{Higashijima:2001vk, Higashijima:2001fp, Higashijima:2002px} and this is obtained by resolving the orbifold singularity in the higher dimensional orbifold ${\mathbb C}^{n}/{\mathbb Z}_{n}$.
 This implies possible existence of a higher dimensional generalization of five dimensional black holes in Refs.~\cite{Ishihara:2006pb,Tatsuoka:2011tx}.
 In fact, the authors in Refs.~\cite{Tatsuoka:2011tx, Dehghani:2005zm, Dehghani:2006aa} considered black hole-like solutions based on ${\mathbb C}{\rm P}^n$ but they are singular -- a black hole singularity is not surrounded by an event horizon.

-In this letter, we show that the $D(=2n+1)$-dimensional Einstein-Maxwell theory admits regular black hole solutions on the orbifold ${\mathbb C}^{n}/{\mathbb Z}_{n}$ whose orbifold singularity is resolved, which is a complex line bundle over ${\mathbb C}{\rm P}^n$.
+In this paper, we show that the $D(=2n+1)$-dimensional Einstein-Maxwell theory admits regular black hole solutions on the orbifold ${\mathbb C}^{n}/{\mathbb Z}_{n}$ whose orbifold singularity is resolved, which is a complex line bundle over ${\mathbb C}{\rm P}^n$.
 The black hole singularity is surrounded by an event horizon $S^{2n-1}/{\mathbb Z}_n$ and thus it is a regular black hole.
 This black hole is also electrically charged, and the charge is proportional to the mass, thereby being an extremal black hole.

 In sec.~\ref{EM}, we give an action of the Einstein-Maxwell theory.
 We derive solutions which describe charged black holes in this theory.
 The Einstein-Maxwell theory has a 2-form field strength which gives rise to charged black holes.
 In sec.~\ref{cpn}, we specialize these solutions to the cases of interest for black holes on ${\mathbb C}^{n}/{\mathbb Z}_{n}$\,.
 We will see that the case of $n=2$ reduces to previously found solutions in five dimensions \cite{Ishihara:2006pb,Tatsuoka:2011tx}.
+The regularity at the horizon of a black hole on the orbifold is also discussed.
+Our solution in this paper is produced describing a black hole without naked singularity in $D(>3)$-dimensional space-time.
 Finally, we conclude with a discussion of our results and some implications.
 In appendix A we summarize some general results, including an iterative construction of real metrics on $\mathbb{C}$P${}^n$, which are needed for the results in section \ref{cpn}.